Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

 \begin{corollary} Consider the regime of interest where $n$, $s$, and $q$ get large, and $s/ q \to c > 0 $ and $n / q \to 0$.
 Then,

 Thus, using coding, the communication rate is reduced by $\Theta(n)$. \end{corollary}

-\begin{remark} In many applications, the network topology is based on unicasting, and the multicasting opportunity is not fully available, or $\gamma(n) < n$.
-Then, the communication cost of uncoded shuffling is $R_u = n \times q/n(1 - s/q) = q(1 - s/q)$, and the communication cost of coded shuffling is
+\begin{remark}[The advantage of using multicasting over unicasting] It is reasonable to assume that $\gamma(n) \simeq n$ for wireless architecture that is of great interest with the emergence of wireless data centers, e.g. \cite{wirelessdc,zhu2014}, and mobile computing platforms \cite{mobilecomputing}.
+However, still in many applications, the network topology is based on point-to-point communication, and the multicasting opportunity is not fully available, i.e., $\gamma(n) < n$.
+For these general cases, we have to renormalize the communication cost of coded shuffling since we have assumed that $\gamma(n) = n$ in our results.
+For instance, in the regime considered in Corollary \ref{corollary:shuffling_scale}, the renormalized communication cost of coded shuffling $R^\gamma_c$ given $\gamma(n)$ is

 Thus, the communication cost of coded shuffling is smaller than uncoded shuffling if $\gamma(n) > q/s$.
 Note that $s/q$ is the fraction of the data matrix that can be stored at each worker's cache.
 Thus, in the regime of interest where $s/q$ is a constant independent of $n$, and $\gamma(n)$ scales with $n$, the reduction gain of coded shuffling in communication cost is still unbounded and increasing in $n$.